Table of Contents

 - Pair Wisely: Choose a substitute that complements the other ingredients in your recipe.
 Cilantro pairs well with lime and chili, while parsley works well with lemon and garlic.

 - Use Fresh or Dried?: Fresh herbs tend to be more vibrant, but dried versions are more convenient.
-Experiment with both to see which you prefer.
+For dried substitutes, use one teaspoon of dried for every tablespoon of fresh dill required.

 - Consider Texture: If you're using something like sesame seeds, keep in mind that they add texture rather than just flavor.